Stealthyunic0rn/Forensics/Writeup/Cridex.md

           0x003d0030  00 00 00 00 00 00 00 00 00 00 00 00 e0 00 00 00   ................

-**Vaddump** allowed me to furuter analyze the memory regions of both processes. to see if the malware was using certain commands.
+**Vaddump** allowed me to furuter analyze the memory regions of both processes to see if the malware was using certain commands.

           volatility -f cridex.vmem vaddump -p 1484 --dump-dir /root/Downloads/vad